BinaryAnalysisPlatform/bap-tutorial/README.md

 First of all, let's try to prove, that there is a path in the program call graph from the source function to the destination function.
-It would be even easier then the trivial proof:
+It would be even easier than the trivial proof:

 ```ocaml
 let verify src dst prog : proof option =